-261 Beacon was designed by Blaikie and Blaikie, architects, and built in 1889-1890, for mason and builder Peter Graffam, one of three contiguous apartment buildings (330 Dartmouth, 259 Beacon, and 261 Beacon).
+261 Beacon was designed by Blaikie and Blaikie, architects, and built in 1889 for mason and builder Peter Graffam, one of three contiguous apartment buildings (330 Dartmouth, 259 Beacon, and 261 Beacon) built in 1889-1890.
 He and his wife, Alice S. (Tufts) Graffam, lived in Malden.

-Peter Graffam is shown as the owner of 259 Beacon and 261 Beacon on the on the original building permit applications, dated December 13, 1888, and on the final building inspection reports dated December 30, 1889.
-He is also shown as the owner of 330 Dartmouth on the final building inspection report, dated December 16, 1890 (the original permit application has not been located).
+Peter Graffam is shown as the owner and builder of 259 Beacon and 261 Beacon on the on the original building permit applications, dated December 13, 1888, and on the final building inspection reports dated December 30, 1889.
+He is also shown as the owner and builder of 330 Dartmouth on the final building inspection report, dated December 16, 1890 (the original permit application has not been located).

-259-261 Beacon were known as The Grosvenor and 330 Dartmouth was known as The Graffam.
+259-261 Beacon were built first, completed in 1889, and known as The Grosvenor; 330 Dartmouth was completed in 1890 and known as The Graffam.
 Over the years, the three buildings changed hands frequently, sometimes being held by one owner and sometimes being held by different owners.
 All three were converted into condominiums: 330 Dartmouth in 1979, 259 Beacon in 1984, and 261 Beacon in 1983.

 Peter Graffam sold all three buildings between 1889 and 1891.
 As built, there were open passageways between each building about 7 feet wide running from the alley north about 30 feet to an open courtyard about 11 feet wide and extending about 25 feet to the north.
 When the buildings were sold, the deeds established easements to ensure that these areas would remain open for the benefit of both properties.